*This article was updated on 13 February 2020.

 With the new normal amid Covid-19, many Malaysians have been spending a larger share of their time at home.
 This is mostly from having to work from home on a regular basis and as a result, home electricity bills are expected to have spiked by 20-30%, on average, in the recent months.
 If there was ever a time to consider installing a solar system for your home, now is the best time to jump onto the bandwagon!
-You could be saving on your electricity bill, and potentially earn some income from it as well.
+You could be saving quite a bit on your electricity bill.

 What is a solar panel?

 Solar panels are usually placed at open and sunny areas (most commonly on a house roof), and it uses photovoltaic PV solar cells to absorb sunlight which is then transformed into electricity.
 The bright and sunny climate in Malaysia makes it the perfect medium to generate sustainable solar energy all year long.

 As a result, you won’t have to buy your electricity from the grid anymore, cutting down your electricity bill substantially.
 Moreover, if you happen to generate more electricity than you need, you can sell it back to Tenaga Nasional Berhad (TNB) via the Net Energy Metering (NEM) Scheme, as explained further down below.

 To give you a clearer vision of how solar panels work, here’s a graphic illustration by TNB: